 This document originates from the certMILS project, is open source and you can download it here.
 It will help you with partitioning your system in zones with different criticality, defining communication channels and identifying attack paths.
 Also, the template provides guidance in case you need to certify your system according to Common Criteria or the industrial IT security standard IEC 62443.
-Have a look at my slides as well to get a better impression what Separation Kernels can do for your security architecture.

 In the end, visiting the devSec was a valuable and pleasant experience.
 100 to 150 people were attending my talk, asking some interested and deep questions afterwards.
 This shows that there is a growing motivation for trying out new paths to tackle the notorious IoT security problems.